 - Local AML and Compliance Officers: Responsible for compliance with regulatory standards and AML regulations.

-- Local Executive Director: Fluent in Lithuanian, responsible for operational management in Lithuania.
+- Local Executive Director: Fluent in Spanish, responsible for operational management in Spain.

 - IT Security Officer: This role can be outsourced but must ensure robust IT infrastructure management, including cybersecurity measures that meet the standards of the Spanish Data Protection Law and the GDPR.